Your ultimate 5-day guide for an epic road trip from Hobart

 Bay of Fires Conservation Area

-Fire-coloured lichen encrusted on granite boulders gives this dreamy bay its name, but it’s the vibrant orange hue against a backdrop of powder white sand and turquoise water that gives it legendary status.
+Fire-coloured lichen encrusted on granite boulders gives this dreamy bay its name, but the vibrant orange hue against a backdrop of powder-white sand and turquoise water gives it its legendary status.
 A visit here offers a feast for the senses in the most relaxing way possible.

-Meander along a string of breathtakingly beautiful beaches, interspersed by lagoons and rocky bluffs.
-Soak in spectacular views and experience a supremely unique seaside stroll.
+Meander along a string of breathtakingly beautiful beaches interspersed by lagoons and rocky bluffs.
+Soak up the spectacular views and experience a supremely unique seaside stroll.

-The area's main beach is a wonderful spot for swimming or surfing.
+The area's main beach is a beautiful spot for swimming or surfing.
 Abundant marine life and clear waters around the offshore reefs also make for terrific diving and snorkelling.

 Launceston

-The second largest city in Tasmania offers a beautiful blend of urban delights and rugged wilderness.
-Its heritage as one of the oldest settlements in Australia is displayed through its architecture, while its modern status as a UNESCO City of Gastronomy can be sampled at one of the many fantastic restaurants or the famed Saturday farmers market.
+The second-largest city in Tasmania offers a beautiful blend of urban delights and rugged wilderness.
+Its heritage as one of the oldest settlements in Australia is displayed through its architecture.
+Launceston’s modern status as a UNESCO City of Gastronomy can be sampled at one of the many fantastic restaurants or by picking up some local produce at the famous Saturday farmers market.

 The Cataract Gorge Reserve (known locally as the Gorge) is an unexpected urban treat.
-Just 2 minutes from Launceston CBD (or 15 minutes walking), this natural formation offers walking and hiking trails, the world's longest single-span chairlift, a swimming pool, restaurant, kiosk, cafe, wildlife, gardens, suspension bridge, inclinator for easy access, Interpretation Centre and panoramic lookouts with spectacular views.
-The entrance is free.
+Just 2 minutes from Launceston CBD (or 15 minutes walking), this natural formation offers walking and hiking trails, the world's longest single-span chairlift, a swimming pool, a restaurant, a kiosk, a coffee shop, wildlife, gardens, a suspension bridge, an inclinator for easy access, an Interpretation Centre and panoramic lookouts with spectacular views.
+Entry is free.

 Explore a unique Australian ecosystem just 10 minutes north of Launceston.
-Visit the interpretation centre to learn about the fascinating ecosystem comprising islands, mudflats, and lagoons.
+Visit the Interpretation Centre to learn about this fascinating ecosystem, comprising islands, mudflats, and lagoons.
 Wander along the stroller-friendly 1.5-kilometre boardwalk (one way) to Tamar Island.
-The little ones will love walking in this natural habitat and viewing a diverse collection of birds, frogs, fish, and mammals.
+The little ones will love a walk through this natural habitat to view a diverse collection of birds, mammals, frogs, fish and other marine life.

 Bicheno

-This seaside sanctuary is a relaxing little town on the east coast of Tasmania.
-Seafood lovers must make room for it on a 5-day Tassie tour.
+This seaside sanctuary is a relaxing small town on the east coast of Tasmania.
+Seafood lovers must make room for it on their 5-day Tassie tour.

-Take to the sea to enjoy incredible snorkelling and diving opportunities provided by the temperate waters and vibrant reefs offshore Bicheno.
-Or, if you prefer to stay dry, hop in a glass bottom boat!
+Take a trip to the sea to enjoy incredible snorkelling and diving opportunities provided by the temperate waters and vibrant reefs offshore Bicheno.
+Or, if you prefer to stay dry, take a glass-bottom boat tour!

-Enjoy Tasmania’s wildlife up close with the intimate and interactive experiences provided by this long-time running park.
-The variety of birds, animals and flora will enthrall the kids, and the pram-friendly boardwalks make it easy for everyone to participate.
+Enjoy Tasmania’s wildlife up close with the intimate and interactive experiences provided by this long-time-running park.
+The variety of birds, animals and flora will enthral the kids, and the pram-friendly boardwalks make it easy for everyone to participate.

 Bruny Island

 Attention, foodies!
 The sensational local produce unique to this region makes this a must-see destination on your 5-day itinerary from Hobart.
-A 20-minute ferry ride will bring you to this pair of spectacular islands - North and South Bruny.
-Enjoy fresh honey, cheese, chocolate and more.
+A 20-minute ferry ride will bring you to this pair of spectacular islands—North and South Bruny.
+Enjoy fantastic food such as fresh honey, cheese, chocolate and more.

 Where should I go on my 5-day itinerary from Hobart?

-Now that you know the major hotspots, it’s time to narrow down your options for Tasmania itineraries starting from Hobart.
-We have listed three potential trips covering various highlights and suiting different travel styles.
-Whichever route you take, we recommend securing campervan hire in Hobart well in advance.
+Now that you’re armed with all the most popular places to visit, it’s time to narrow down your options to cover Tasmania in 5 days, starting from Hobart.
+We have listed three potential trips covering various highlights, suiting different travel styles.
+We recommend securing campervan hire in Hobart well in advance, no matter which route you take.

 Uncover the hidden gems and delight in picturesque views of Tasmania's capital, Hobart.